konturio/geocint/README.md

 - Check all dependencies twice.
 - Commands log level - will it generate lots of unnecessary info?
 - If you replace one target with another one, make sure to delete unused one everywhere (especially dev/prod targets)
+- Updates on tables should be a part of target, where this tables are created, for not updating smth twice.

 #### After-Merge duties.
 Share them and your progress with teammates.